Mahesh-Cheemalapati/Code-Arcade/README.md

 ## Code Arcade Solutions

-You can use this as a resource while you are trying to get through with the Code Arcade challenges.
-Use this as a reference if you get stuck anywhere!
+>You can use this as a resource while you are trying to get through with the Code Arcade challenges.
+>The solutions have been provided in *Javascript*

-#### Write a function that returns the sum of two numbers.
+- ***Write a function that returns the sum of two numbers.***

 ```
 function add(param1, param2) {